 How to Clean Your Grill Properly and Safely

-Here are the best steps to clean your Grill properly and safely without damaging any fragile parts or surfaces;
+Here are the best steps to clean your Grill properly and safely without damaging any fragile parts or surface;

 First Use

-When using your Grill for the first time, wiping it down with a wet microfiber cloth or sponge is essential.
-Using the proper Grill cleaner for your grill brand and model will apply a protective coat, making the grill so much easier to clean in the future and prolonging its life.
+When using your Grill for the first time, it is essential to wipe it down with a wet or damp microfiber cloth or sponge.
+Using the proper Grill cleaner for your grill brand and model will apply a protective coat making the grill so much easier to clean in the future and prolonging its life in turn.

 Everyday Cleaning

-You’ll need to clean your grill after every use.
-Brush off the cooking grate while it is still hot, as it will be much harder and take much longer when closed.
-Throw away the excess burnt coal or wood and clean the area by brushing it off lightly.
-Clean the grill exterior with warm, soapy water and a soft cloth, then rinse and pat dry.
+You must clean your grill after every use.
+Brush off the cooking grate while it is still hot as it will be much hared and take much longer when it is closed.
+Throw away the excess brunt coal or wood and clean the area by brushing it off lightly.
+You can clean the grill exterior with warm soapy water and a soft cloth, then rinse and pat it dry.

 The Grill Brush

 If you own a Grill, then a proper grill brush is an absolute must-have.
-You will need a brush with stainless steel or brass bristles unless you have a cast iron grate.
-Then, a soft sponge needs to be used.
+You will need a brush with stainless steel or brass bristles unless you have a cast iron grate, then a soft sponge needs to be used.
 Make sure to replace your Grill brush at least once a year or when the bristles become worn out and damaged.
-Make sure to mop up all loose brush bristles after cleaning and before cooking on your grill again, as you do not want to find these in your food.
+Make sure to mop up and clean up all loose brush bristles after cleaning and before cooking on your grill again, as you do not want to find these in your food.

 The Grate

-If you grease your grate with cooking or olive oil before using it, the food is less likely to get stuck to your grill.
+If your grease your grate with cooking oil or olive oil before using it, the food is less likely to get stuck to your grill.

-You can clean a normal grate with a steel or brass brush, unlike the Cast iron Grate.
+Unlike the Cast iron Grate, you can clean a normal grated with a steel or brass brush.

 Interior and Burners

-You will need to clean the burners with a Gas grill, and the lower parts and interior need cleaning with other fuelled grills.
+With a Gas grill, you will need to clean the burners, and with other fuelled grills, the lower parts and interior needs cleaning.
 You will regularly need to scrape all the dirt and remains from the bottom of your grill to prevent flare-ups.
-You can just run your grill brush over your burners to prevent the jets from clogging after every use.
-During your bi-annual thorough cleaning, you can remove the burners, wash them properly, wipe them dry with a towel, and place them back in the grill.
+Run your grill brush over your burners to prevent the jets from becoming clogged after every use.
+During your bi-annual thorough cleaning, you can remove the burners, wash them properly, and then wipe them dry with a towel and place them back in the grill.

 Flaking

 You will notice that some flakes will appear on the inside of the lid of your grill after repeated use of your grill, which can flake and fall off.
-Most Weber grills and Porcelain-enabled grills are ten to flake.
-This is not painted, but charred fat deposits on your grill lid, which you can easily scrub off with hot water, sulfone, and elbow grease.
+Most Weber grills and Porcelainenabled grills ten to flake.
+In fact, this is not painted, but charred fat deposits on your grill lid, which you can easily scrub off with hot water, some sulfone, and a bit of elbow grease.

 Exterior Maintenance